rhessing/php-ssh/README.md

 # php-sshd
-A PHP CLI image that includes composer, multiple tools and a SSH server to connect to using Visual Studio Code
+A PHP CLI image that includes composer, multiple tools and a SSH server to connect to using Visual Studio Code.

+It's meant to be used for development purposes, for example if you want to debug or quickly test some PHP code.

 ### Optionally these options can be started:
 - Xdebug